bonfire-networks/bonfire-app/docs/DEPLOY.md

 ### Option A - Install using Docker containers (recommended)

 The easiest way to launch the docker image is using the make commands.
-The `docker-compose.release.yml` uses `config/prod/public.env` and `config/prod/secrets.env` to launch a container with the necessary environment variables along with its dependencies, currently that means an extra postgres container.
-You may want to add a webserver / reverse proxy yourself.
+The `docker-compose.release.yml` uses `config/prod/public.env` and `config/prod/secrets.env` to launch a container with the necessary environment variables along with its dependencies, currently that means an extra postgres container, along with a reverse proxy (Caddy server, which you may want to replace with nginx or whatever you prefer).

 #### Install with docker-compose